Please use a larger screen to view this site.

 const activeEvents = (data.events ?? []).filter((e) => e.status === 'active');

-const mapState = computeMapState(data.live, activeEvents);
+const mapState = computeMapState(data.status, activeEvents);

 For the timeline (WarTimeline): pass time-filtered events including completed ones, as the timeline reconstructs historical state from snapshots where the score at that moment matches the events.